zwang271/WEST/Documentation/WESTREADME.md

 Please enter a MLTL formula.
 ```

-See the Grammar section below for how to properly format inputted mLTL formulas.
+See the Grammar section below for how to properly format inputted MLTL formulas.

-If the user enters a something other than a properly written mLTL formula,
+If the user enters a something other than a properly written MLTL formula,
 the WEST program will prompt the user to enter in another string:

 ```